boflynn/elementle/docs/devlog/README.md

     implementation to improve upon and obviously a lot of display stuff to make nicer, but Rowan thinks it's neat already.

+1. Refinement

+    There is a lot I just have no idea about, but brute forcing `flex` properties gets me there.
+I'm starting to feel pretty decent about this.

+    Using ChatGPT for ideas and quick answers still feels wrong to me, but I don't know why.
+I wouldn't be solving it myself without it, I'd just be searching and hoping for documentation or a blog.
+Still though, weird.

+    UI is hard.
+Trying to cleanly indicate before / after in both alphabet as well as element number is weird.
+In my mind, an up arrow could easily be interpreted as both "pick a higher number" as well as "it's higher up on the list", i.e. lower number.
+I think we'll have to end up with text to make it clear.